 RAIN’s empowers persons living with HIV and those at risk to be healthy and stigma free.
 RAIN envisions ending HIV in our community.

-RAIN educates and advocates for all people living with HIV and to work for a greater understanding of how it affects everyone regardless of race, gender, immigration status, and sexual orientation.
+RAIN educates and advocates for all people living with HIV.
+We work for a greater understanding of how it affects everyone regardless of race, gender, immigration status, and sexual orientation.

 Rev. Debbie Warren and a group of committed volunteers seeked a way to engage the faith community in meeting the challenges of HIV/AIDS prevention and end of life care; RAIN was birthed out of this commitment and was founded RAIN in 1992.
 This early, ecumenical response of volunteers and staff helped to frame the community’s dialogue about HIV/AIDS, replacing judgment with understanding, prejudice with compassion and ignorance with knowledge.